simonisHereHelp/mapron_booth/README.md

 ## Loc: Entrance, Next to D31
+- start of customer experience trip in the store, operated by Assoc
 - **Features:**
-  - Touchscreen Computer with Keyboard
+  - Touchscreen + Keyboard + WiFi Guest
-  - Wi-Fi Guest connection, only!
   - Local printer (for printing Route Map)